DebugPrivilege/Research/Defender for Endpoint/ETW Mapping/README.md

 This section provides a detailed mapping of the majority of the ActionTypes from Microsoft Defender for Endpoint (MDE) to the corresponding ETW Providers.
 The goal of this document is to assist other EDR researchers and developers in understanding how MDE uses ETW Providers to collect data for threat hunting.

+There are lots of different ActionTypes, so this for sure not the full list.
+However, this list may be updated in the near future.

 # ActionTypes

 | ActionType | Description | ETW Provider | Event ID |